jessvanos/ab-net-zero-grid-model/README.md

 -   *CF_Annual* : Compares capacity factor for two chosen years.
 Similar to plot seen on page 10 of AESOs net zero report dashboard.

+-   *MaxCurtail* : Shows the maximum customer curtailment used in a  single hour for each year.

 -   *Wind_Dur* : Plot wind duration curve in chosen years as % Hours vs Fleet Output (MW).

 -   *Wind_DurNorm* : Plot wind duration curve in chosen years as % hours vs output as percent of max.